Amzo/FreeBSD-Tensorflow/README.md

 - [x] Modify the build system to stop building external componants.

-- [ ] Add options to set cpu optimisation.
+- [x] Add options to set cpu optimisation.

+- [ ] Experiment with OpenCL and SYSCL.

+- [ ] Enable MKL-DNN support for intel machines.

+- [ ] Split the package into python and C framework or rename to just keep as one called tensorflow.